 ON THIS PAGE: You will find some questions to ask your child’s doctor or other members of the health care team to help you better understand your child’s diagnosis, treatment plan, and overall care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Talking often with the doctor is important to make informed decisions about your child’s health care.
 These suggested questions are a starting point to help you learn more about your child’s cancer care and treatment.
 You are also encouraged to ask additional questions that are important to you and your family.
 You may want to print this list and bring it to your child’s next appointment or download Cancer.Net’s free mobile app for an e-list and other interactive tools to manage your child’s care.

 - What type of EFT has been diagnosed?

 - Can you explain the pathology report (laboratory test results) to me?

 - What clinical trials are open to my child?
 Where are they located, and how do I find out more about them?

 - What treatment plan do you recommend?
 Why?

 - What is the goal of each treatment?
 Is it to eliminate the cancer, help my child feel better, or both?

 - What are the potential risks and benefits of each treatment?

 - Who will be part of the health care team, and what does each member do?